p-sto/presentations/python_under_the_hood_2020.md

 String intering
 ---

-String intering is a technique for effective sring objects reusing.
+String intering is a technique for effective string objects reusing.
-Instead of creating gazillion of new strings object, Python caches strings and re-uses them to form new one.
+Instead of creating gazillion of new strings objects, Python caches strings and re-uses them to form new one.
 String intering is not always performed:

 ```python